pillars/poltergeist/README.md

 ### Deploy to S3 and Cloudfront

-Poltergeist will upload your site to the specified bucket on S3 and if you have a Cloudfront distribution, it will make sure to invalidate what needs to be.
+Poltergeist will upload your site to the specified bucket on S3 and if you have a CloudFront distribution, it will make sure to invalidate what needs to be.
 But first you want to configure your credentials in the `.env`:

 - PRODUCTION_ASSET_URL: The cloudfront or S3 domain name where the site is hosted.
 Something like `abcdefg123456.cloudfront.net`
 - S3_BUCKET: The S3 bucket where the site is hosted.
 I usually use the domain name like `yoursite.com`